marcinma/k8s-5days/day1/03_build_python_image/task.md

 # Connect apps

 1. Run container from image `redis:5.0.10` and expose it on port 6379 targeting 6379 port in container
-2. Run python one more time with env parameter and name my-python-service
+2. Run python one more time with env parameter and name my-python-service use `ip address show`

 `docker container run -e REDIS_HOST=<host_ip> -d -P --name  my-python-service my-python`